epadam/CNN-AV1-intra-encoder/source/performance.rst

     :width: 49%

 --------------------------------------------------------
-Training results of Horz4 and Vert4 partition modes only
+Training results of Split and Vert4 partition modes only
 --------------------------------------------------------

 64